EricW123/Database_Study/HW3/README.md

 Visit https://www.sqlitetutorial.net/sqlite-sample-database/, find section "Download SQLite sample database" and download the database.
 Unzip the downloaded file, find the chinook.db file.

 Open DB Browser, import the db file then click "execute SQL".
 Click "Open SQL File" and choose the sql file corresponding to each queries.
-Then run the code, and should be able to see changes or query results to the database.
+Then click the "execute" button and should be able to see changes or query results to the database.

 ## Queries